-As we kick-off summer and temperatures soar, Blackbaud’s “ON” Product platform is also heating up with new releases.
+As we kick-off summer and temperatures soar, Blackbaud’s education management portfolio (formerly the “ON” products) is also heating up with new releases.
 Big updates are coming in the next few weeks, and you don't want to get burned by not being in the know, so read on to get a preview of what's hot.

 Summer Warm Up, Act 1: Login Page

 All users will enter their username and click Next or press the Enter key before seeing the password field.
 Even though it looks a little different, users can authenticate with their same username and password as before.
 This update paves the way for allowing different authentication methods per role in a future release.

 Summer Warm Up, Act 2: SKY UX Fonts and Colors

 Subtle font and color changes will also display in the "ON" user interface.
 Along with Raiser's Edge NXT, we are introducing the new Blackbaud font.
 This font is rounder and darker, which should help with readability and usability.
 We’ve also updated the contrast and colors of alert messages and other color indicators to improve accessibility.

 Administrative users will discover that tasks are organized a whole new way.
 We’ve aligned our features into capabilities that better match the way schools work instead of organizing them by product name.
 Most task functionality hasn’t changed—we're simply making it easier to find tasks by reorganizing the navigation and keeping frequently used items together in the same menu.

 It’s important to note that the navigation for parents, students, faculty, alumni, and friend personas remains the same.
 Users with more than one persona will see the switcher move to the left side instead of its current location on the right, but that's the only impact to your school's broader community.